 Humanists At Large

-Humanists at Large (HAL) exposes PhD students in the humanities, arts, and humanistic social sciences to meaningful work beyond academia that capitalizes on humanistic knowledge and skills.
-It is part of a national effort to make the diversity of humanities careers visible, viable, and valued.
+Humanists at Large (HAL) exposes PhD students in the humanities, arts, and humanistic social sciences to meaningful, purposeful work beyond academia that capitalizes on humanistic knowledge and skills.
+The program is part of a national effort to make the diversity of humanities careers visible, viable, and valued.
 Career opportunities beyond faculty positions are not readily apparent to PhD students in the humanities.
-HAL comprises a set of resources and a program for Stanford PhD students access resources and participate in activities to advance their career exploration beyond academia.
+Through HAL, Stanford PhD students access resources and participate in activities to advance their career exploration beyond academia.

 Each year the HAL Fellows do four things together: